Upload-Academy/azerothcore-shell/README.md

 # World Of Solocraft (WoS)

+*NOTE: this project is a **Work In Progress**.
+There's a lot of work to be done on this project.
+It's got basically no instructions at the moment.*

 WoS is a project focused building a fully solo-able World of Warcraft experience whilst staying as close to "blizzlike" as possible.

 Put another way: WoS turns WoW into a single player RPG game that just so happens to support you and your friends playing in the same world (coop).